+He stops walking, and I pull up short beside him.
 "What about your parents?
 How would they feel?"

 A grin breaks across my face.
 "That's an easy one, too.
 They'd be worried but proud.
 My parents both voted for you—and so did I, in case you've ever been unclear on that point."